skywalker007-cpu/nasaR/Proposal.md

 ## 3. API Selection
 **API Name:** NASA Open APIs
 **Why choose this API?**
-We used NASA's Open APIs because they are rich in scientific information that consists of real-time imagery of space, planetary research information, and information about tracking asteroids.
-Furthermore, the API has tremendous capability to create data visualization that fits the purposes of education through making the science of space understandable.
-Therefore, using the package, it has the possibility to create an innovative link between astronomy and statistical analysis using R.
+We use NASA's open APIs because they contain a wealth of scientific information, including real-time images of space, planetary research information, and asteroid tracking information.
+In addition, the APIs have the tremendous ability to create data visualizations that serve educational purposes by making space science accessible.
+Thus, using this package, innovative links can be made between astronomy and statistical analysis using R.

 ## 4. Project Objectives
 The `nasaR` package aims to: